 Create a Safe Spot

 If your beagle is barking because they want attention, one of the best ways to curb this habit is to ignore them.
 Don’t show any type of reaction, positive or negative, because this is exactly what they want.
-Just keeping doing what you’re doing and they will eventually notice the barking method is not going to get them the attention they are after.
+Just keep doing what you’re doing, and they will eventually notice the barking method is not going to get them the attention they are after.

 Teach Them Commands

-They likely won’t understand the word at first which is why you will have to act fast.
-Make sure you have treats ready and the very second they stop barking after you say “Quiet”, give them a treat.
-Stay persistent with your training of the quiet command so they being to corolate the word “quiet” with no more barking.
+They likely won’t understand the word at first, which is why you will have to act fast.
+Make sure you have treats ready, and the very second they stop barking after you say “Quiet,” give them a treat.
+Stay persistent with your training of the quiet command, so they being to correlate the word “quiet” with no more barking.

 Make Them Think

 Beagles love a good mental puzzle, and they also love to eat.
 If you find a way to combine these, then you could prevent the dog from barking too much.
 Puzzle feeders are a great way to keep your beagle’s mind busy.
 If you don’t have a puzzle feeder, you can always make your own.